jo-m/trainbot/README.md

 ./confighelper-arm64 --log-pretty --input=picam3 --listen-addr=0.0.0.0:8080
 ```

-The current production deployment is in a Tmux session...
+The current production deployment is in a Tmux session... to be improved one day, but it has worked for 6 months now.

 ```bash
 source ./env